Nuitka/Nuitka-website/doc/posts/nuitka-release-14.rst

 -  Plugins: Add support for extra global search paths to mimic ``sys.path`` manipulations in the Yaml configuration with new ``global-sys-path`` import hack.

--  Standalone: Added support for ``tkinterweb`` on Windows.
-Other platforms will need work to be done later.

--  Fix, for package metadata as from ``importlib.metadata.metadata`` for use at runtime we need to use both package name and distribution name to create it, or else it failed to work.
-Packages like ``opencv-python-headless`` can now with this too.

 -  Reports: Include used distributions of compiled packages and their versions.